 When a Baby Has Difficulty After Birth

-If there are signs the baby isn’t doing well, treatment can begin right away in the delivery room.
-The members of the healthcare team work together to help the baby with any difficulties.
+If there are signs the baby isn’t doing well, treatment can start right away in the delivery room.
+The members of the healthcare team work together to help the baby with any problems.
 For example, they may:

 Clear the baby’s airways of fluid or mucus

 Give the baby oxygen

 Help the baby breathe

 Newborn babies who may have trouble at birth include those:

 Who are born early (premature)

 Who have a mother with a health condition, such as diabetes, high blood pressure, or an infection

 Fortunately for these babies, special care is available.
 Newborn babies who need intensive medical attention are often admitted into a special area of the hospital called the neonatal intensive care unit (NICU).
 The NICU combines advanced technology and trained healthcare professionals to provide specialized care for the tiniest patients.
 NICUs may also have intermediate or continuing care areas.
 These are for babies who aren’t as sick but need specialized nursing care.
 Some hospitals don’t have trained staff or a NICU.
 In that case, babies may need to be moved to another hospital.